marukun712/aikyo/docs/src/content/docs/api/companion-agent-en.md

 **Persistence:**

-- Creates a LibSQL database at `db/<companion_id>.db`.
+- Creates a LibSQL database at `db/<companion_id>.db`
-- Utilizes LibSQLStore for storage and LibSQLVector for vector store, enabling similarity searches via the vector store.
+- Utilizes LibSQLStore for storage and LibSQLVector for vector store
+- Supports similarity searches using the vector store

 **Working Memory Schema:**